captn3m0/cosmere-books/README.md

 ## Defending Elysium

+This is just lazily using Pandoc, since there is just a single page.

     pandoc -t epub  https://brandonsanderson.com/defending-elysium/ -o defending-elysium.epub --epub-cover-image=covers/defending-elysium.jpg --epub-metadata=metadata/defending-elysium.xml

 ## Extra

-If you'd like to see any other books covered here, please create an issue, or reach out to me: <https://captnemo.in/contact/>
+If you'd like to see any other books covered here, please [create an issue](https://github.com/captn3m0/cosmere-books/issues/new), or reach out to me: <https://captnemo.in/contact/>

 # LICENSE